plone/documentation/docs/install/manage-add-ons-packages.md

 # Manage add-ons, packages, and processes

 This chapter assumes you have previously {doc}`installed Plone from its packages <install-from-packages>`.
-That documented process is a streamlined version.
-In this section, we discuss details of the installation process, so that you can customize your Plone installation.
+In this section, we discuss details of the installation process so that you can customize your Plone installation.
 It also covers routine management tasks that a developer might perform.